Students work hard, but they need mental rests sprinkled into the day. That’s where these exciting brain breaks for 5th grade students come in.

 34. Order By Criteria.

-Here’s an easy break break activity for 5th graders that requires zero materials.
+Here’s an easy brain break activity for 5th graders that requires zero materials.

 Instruct learners to order themselves by criteria you provide such as by height or birthday month/day.

 35. Organize a Scavenger Hunt.

 Take an informal hunt around the school searching for parallel lines, perpendicular lines, certain geometric shapes, objects made of a particular material, different forms of text, etc.